Azathothas/Stars/README.md

 - [EdwardLab/flyos](https://github.com/EdwardLab/flyos) – Unleash your mobile phone's potential: it's not just a phone, but a pocket-sized computer.
 - [GTFOBins/GTFOBins.github.io](https://github.com/GTFOBins/GTFOBins.github.io) – GTFOBins is a curated list of Unix binaries that can be used to bypass local security restrictions in misconfigured systems
-- [Gogh-Co/Gogh](https://github.com/Gogh-Co/Gogh) – Gogh is a collection of color schemes for various terminal emulators, including Gnome Terminal, Pantheon Terminal, Tilix, and XFCE4 Terminal also compatible with iTerm on macOS.
 - [Igglybuff/awesome-piracy](https://github.com/Igglybuff/awesome-piracy) – A curated list of awesome warez and piracy links
 - [NetSPI/SQLInjectionWiki](https://github.com/NetSPI/SQLInjectionWiki) – A wiki focusing on aggregating and documenting various SQL injection methods
 - [PalindromeLabs/WebSockets-Playground](https://github.com/PalindromeLabs/WebSockets-Playground) – Jumpstart multiple WebSocket servers quickly